devopsgroup-io/vagrant-hostmanager/README.md

 If the `hostmanager.include_offline` attribute is set to `true`, boxes that are up or have a private ip configured will be added to the hosts file.

+If the `hostmanager.extra_hosts` attribute is set, boxes defined will be added to the hosts file

 In addition, the `hostmanager.aliases` configuration attribute can be used to provide aliases for your host names.